Roer (department)

 Its population in 1812 was 631,094.

-After Napoleon's defeat in 1814, the department was divided between the United Kingdom of the Netherlands (left bank of the Meuse and a strip along its right bank including Gennep, Tegelen and Sittard, in present-day Dutch Limburg) and the Kingdom of Prussia (Province of Jülich-Cleves-Berg, now part of North Rhine-Westphalia, Germany).
+After Napoleon's defeat in 1814 by the terms or the First Treaty of Paris ending the War of the Sixth Coalition, the department was divided between the United Kingdom of the Netherlands (left bank of the Meuse and a strip along its right bank including Gennep, Tegelen and Sittard, in present-day Dutch Limburg) and the Kingdom of Prussia (initially as the Lower Rhine General Government, later as Provinces of Jülich-Cleves-Berg and the Grand Duchy of the Lower Rhine, now parts of North Rhine-Westphalia, Germany).